FRRouting/frr/doc/user/zebra.rst

 Allocated label chunks table can be dumped using the command

-.. clicmd:: show debugging label-table
+.. clicmd:: show debugging label-table [json]

 ::